oxygenxml/dita-project-best-practices/README.md

     - "reusableProductNames.ditamap" - Defines small pieces of text which can be reused using keyref.
     - "reusables.ditamap" - Binds together all these resources, assigns a key for the reusable components topic.
 - "tasks, topics, concepts, references, etc" - Folders which contain the actual DITA content, either split in subfolders by topic type or by some other project-specific role.
-- "talking-circle.ditamap" - The main project DITA Map.
-In our case it's a small example DITA Map discussing about an hypothetical software application.